Functions Overview

 Description

-Return the value of the Credential in Cloud Management with the given name.
 Note: using this function requires the admin role, or a permission that grants the admin role.
-Note: It will return an exact match if available, if not will return first partial match.

 Arguments

-Position Possible Values Required Default Value Comment
+| Position | Possible Values | Required | Default Value | Comment |

-1 string yes none The name of the Credential in Cloud Management
+| 1 | string | yes | none | The name of the Credentialin Cloud Management |

 Result

-The string value of the specified Credential, or Raises an error if the Credential is not found or the user doesn't have the required privileges
+Raises an error if the Credential is not found or the user doesn't have the required privileges

 signer